AVO proceedings involving children

 Evidence from children

-If a child is required to give evidence in AVO proceedings, the evidence should be given in accordance with Div 3 and 4, Pt 6, Ch 6, Criminal Procedure Act 1986 (ss 306R–306ZI): ss 41(5) and (6).
-These provisions deal with the giving of evidence by vulnerable persons (including children).
-They enable evidence of the child’s interview by police to be given by a recording, and the child to give evidence in the proceedings by CCTV.
+If a child is required to give evidence in AVO proceedings, the evidence should be given in accordance with Divs 3 and 4, Pt 6, Ch 6, Criminal Procedure Act 1986 (ss 306R–306ZI): s 41(5), (6).
+The provisions enable evidence of the child’s interview by police to be given by a recording (Div 3), and the child to give evidence in the proceedings by CCTV: Div 4.
+Part 6 applies to a child under 16 years of age at the time the evidence is given: s 306P Criminal Procedure Act.
+However, a child over 16 years of age but under 18 years of age may also give evidence by CCTV in AVO proceedings unless there are special reasons in the interests of justice for the evidence not to be given by such means: s 306ZB(2), (4), (5) Criminal Procedure Act.

-See Pt 8 PN 2/2012 and Evidence from vulnerable persons at [10-000] for a full discussion of these statutory requirements; also Procedures for evidence from vulnerable persons at [22-100].
+See further at Pt 8 PN 2/2012; Evidence from vulnerable persons at [10-000]; Procedures for evidence from vulnerable persons at [22-100].

 s 294B(1A), Criminal Procedure Act, which extends special procedures for taking the evidence of the complainant in sexual offence proceedings to the complainant’s evidence in AVO proceedings expressly does not apply in the case of a child who is covered by Div 4, Pt 6, Ch 6: s 294B(2).

-The court must make whatever direction is appropriate to give effect to a party’s decision to have a supportive person present near the party, and within the party’s sight, when the party is giving evidence: s 46(4).
+The court must make whatever direction is appropriate to give effect to a party’s decision to have a support person present near the party, and within the party’s sight, when the party is giving evidence: s 46(4).

 Questioning of child witnesses — s 41A